y7nieSEl5/eqtune/README.md

 Editable values are validated before they reach the audio engine: band frequencies must be 20-20000 Hz, band gains -24 to +24 dB, Q 0.1-10, and preamp -60 to +12 dB.
+Presets are capped at 64 bands.
+If a hand-edited config is malformed or contains values the realtime engine cannot run, eqtune preserves it as `config.toml.corrupt` (or a numbered sibling) and starts from shipped defaults instead of crash-looping.

 ## Battery & energy